mtumilowicz/poligon/README.md

 Moreover we ship abstract class **SawDrawer** to simplify creation of similar Drawers:
 - _part_ is repeatable sequence (ex. for the first example of the Saw1Drawer the _part_ is a first matrix(6x5)
 - _height_ is a number of (rows - 1)
 - _period_ is a number of characters in a _part_

 We want to have full control over creation of instances of different saw drawers so we have to use **SawDrawerFactory**.
 Furthermore - in this factory we perform field validation (much more natural than in the appropriate conctructors).

 ## problems.brackets

 In this package we would like to present solutions to problems & tasks concerning brackets, that we have spotted during surfing on the internet or in the interviews.

 * **BalanceChecker**
 is a solution to the following problem:
 *For a given string and brackets map decide if string is balanced.
-It's easier to show examples of balanced and unbalanced strings than showing exact definion, so:
+It's easier to show examples of balanced and unbalanced strings than showing exact definition, so:
 (()(()()))() - is *balanced*
 ()))() - is *unbalanced**